OssyFlawol/flawol-rtx/README.md

 ---------------------------
 __CAN I USE THESE ASSETS IN MY OWN PROJECTS?__

 You can use anything I've created so long as you provide credit and it isn't used in a commercial product.
-However, I do not know NVIDIA's stance on their asswets, so I would personally shy away from it.
+However, I do not know NVIDIA's stance on their assets, so I would personally shy away from it.

 ---------------------------
 __IT SUCKS!__